Between the lines: Muslim-American slam poetry

 “We wanted to bridge culture and faith,” Omar Bheda, president of the masjid and third year management information systems major, said.
 “We’re having each poet explain what the poem means to them.
 So, we’re putting things into context; what it means to be a Muslim, those experiences and the context of everything right now.
 That was the goal for tonight.”

 For many, slam poetry is a way to share common emotions and feelings with the masses.
-But, for students like Noor Wadi and Mah-Ro Khan, both Palestinian Americans, slam poetry is that and more.
+But for students like Noor Wadi, who is Palestinian American and Mah-Ro Khan, who is Pakistani American, slam poetry is that and more.
 It’s a way to share both the struggles and triumphs of being Muslim-American while connecting with others who identify as Muslim-Americans.
 Poetry is a space for them to discuss experiences specific to their identities with a community that is empathetic and supportive.